Jutta Graae

-Jutta Regitse Pilegaard Graae (1906–1997) was a Danish bank employee who became a member of the Danish resistance during the German occupation of Denmark in World War II.
+Jutta Regitze Pilegaard Graae (1906–1997) was a Danish bank employee who became a member of the Danish resistance during the German occupation of Denmark in World War II.
 After first working as a contact for the resistance worker Ebbe Munck in Stockholm, she became so deeply involved in illegal activities that she had to move to Stockholm herself in September 1943.
-In 1944, she moved to London where from January 1945 she joined the Special Operations Executive.
+In 1944, she moved to London, where from January 1945 she joined the Special Operations Executive.
 After the war, she continued to work for Danish intelligence, becoming chief archivist for the Danish Defence Intelligence Service in 1956 until her retirement in 1960.

+In 1947, Graae was made a member of the Order of the British Empire (MBE) for her service in World War II.

 Early life

-Born on 28 April 1906 in Hillerød, Jutta Regitse Pilegaard Graae was the daughter of Julius Constantin Pilegaard Graae (1876–1914) and Sigrid Christiane Sibbern Køhler (1878–1966).
-After completing realskole, she became an assistant at the Invalid Insurance Court.
+Born on 28 April 1906 in Hillerød, Jutta Regitze Pilegaard Graae was the daughter of Julius Constantin Pilegaard Graae (1876–1914) and Sigrid Christiane Sibbern Køhler (1878–1966).
+After completing realskole, she became an assistant at the Disablement Insurance Tribunal.
 She then spent a year in London before taking up employment at Copenhagen's Sparekassen for Kjøbenhavn og Omegn.

 Resistance work

-Under the German occupation of Denmark in World War II, as the sister in law of the journalist Ebbe Munck who was involved in clandestine activities for British intelligence, Graae was able to collect information in her position at the savings bank.
+Under the German occupation of Denmark in World War II, as the sister-in-law of the journalist Ebbe Munck who was involved in clandestine activities for British intelligence, Graae was able to collect information in her position at the savings bank.
 It was then forwarded by courier to Munck who was stationed in Stockholm, Sweden.

 Graee's home on Rosenstandsvej in Ordrup was also used by resistance members to deposit items to be sent to Stockholm.
 It was here in May 1943 that a key meeting took place between Mogens Fog, Erling Foss and Frode Jakobsen where they discussed how best to coordinate resistance work.

-When the Germans disbanded the Danish army and navy in August 1943, key members of the resistance had to go underground.
+When the Germans disbanded the Danish Army and Navy in August 1943, key members of the resistance had to go underground.
 As a result, together with Volmer Gyth and P.A.
 Mørch of the intelligence service, Graae moved to Stockholm where she acted as secretary and hostess.
 She became so knowledgeable of resistance activities that in October 1944 she was invited to London to advise Major-General R.H.
 Dewing who was planning operations in Denmark.
 The following January she was transferred to the Special Operations Executive which was responsible for coordinating illegal contacts with Denmark.

+Graae helped Danish resistance activist Edith Bonnesen escape to Sweden after Bonnesen escaped from the Gestapo headquarters in Copenhagen in August 1944.

 She published her memoirs of her involvement in the Danish resistance in Værnepligt (1995).